 First show, Friday, December 1, 2017 and run Friday, Saturday and Sundays through Sunday, December 10, 2017.
 Then plan to run continuously beginning Friday, December 15, 2017, through New Year’s day, January 1, 2018.
 We’ll plan to begin shows about 5:30 PM and run through about 9:00 PM.
 We’ll run longer if an audience has assembled and its likely we’ll run longer on Christmas Eve and New Year’s Eve.

 (4120 38th SW)

-NOW ON: The Menashe Family Lights are the biggest and brightest display in West Seattle.
+THROUGH JANUARY 2: The Menashe Family Lights are the biggest and brightest display in West Seattle.

 (WSB photo from first 2017 night, December 2)

 Nightly through January 2nd (we confirmed the end date with the Menashes on 12/28/17).
 (5605 Beach Drive SW)

 NEW THIS YEAR: Austin Street Lights, music-synched display:

 4-10 pm nightly – music is on 103.3 FM.
 (3711 SW Austin)

 READER TIP – YOUTH-DESIGNED SHOW: “For the second year in a row, Sawyer Wolters, now 10 years old, has designed a magical light and sound show to spread Christmas cheer.
 Stop by 3414 41 Ave SW.”